cardano-foundation/developer-portal/docs/stake-pool-guide/node-installation-process.md

 In this section, we will walk you through the process of downloading, compiling, and installing `cardano-node` and `cardano-cli` into your **Linux-based** operating system.

 :::note
-Note the official document [Installing the node from source](https://github.com/input-output-hk/cardano-node/blob/master/doc/getting-started/install.md) in case of difficulties.
+Refer to the official document [Installing the node from source](https://github.com/input-output-hk/cardano-node/blob/master/doc/getting-started/install.md) in case of difficulties.
 :::

 ## Installing Operating System dependencies